orudge/osplus/textedit/readme.txt

 The Win32 and Linux versions of OSPlus Text Editor have the capability of using Microsoft text converters (supplied with Microsoft Office, etc) to convert a variety of text formats, including Microsoft Word format, into plain text.
-(In fact, the converts convert to RTF, and that output is then passed through the OSPlus RTF converter).
 The Win32 version does this by default, reading a list of converters from the Windows Registry.
-On Linux, WINE must be installed and the --with-wine option must be passed to the configure script.
+On Linux, Wine must be installed and the --with-wine option must be passed to the configure script.
 Also, the converter DLL pack must be downloaded and installed - see the OSPlus web site (www.osplus.co.uk) for more information on that.

 At the moment, it is not possible to disable the use of Win32 converters on the Windows version without editing the source code.
-The next version will have a configuration option to disable or alter the behaviour of this.

 DIRECTORY LAYOUT
 ================